rcardin/rcardin.github.io/_drafts/pimp-my-library-pattern.markdown

 It's very similar to the solution we gave for the Java language.

-The translation that the Kotlin compiler performs on extension functions, allow us to call them also on nullable types.
-In fact, no method is call directly on the receiver object, which is pass as the first parameter to a static method.
+The translation that the Kotlin compiler performs on extension functions allows us to call them also on nullable types.
+No method is called directly on the receiver object passed as the first parameter to a static method.

 So, extension functions and the Kotlin type system allow us to declare something like the following.